Mohlabetsi Safari Lodge

-Mohlabetsi Safari Lodge is situated in the Balule Game Reserve, within the Greater Kruger National Park.
-The lodge is affordable, warm and intimate and offers comfortable accommodation in African-style thatched rondavels and family units.
-The lodge has beautiful lawns and huge trees, and overlooks the bush and a distant waterhole.
+Mohlabetsi Safari Lodge in the Balule Game Reserve within the Greater Kruger National Park is affordable and intimate and offers comfortable accommodation in African-style thatched rondavels and family units.
+The lodge has beautiful lawns and giant trees and overlooks the bush and a distant waterhole.

 - Situated in Balule Private Game Reserve